adap/flower/doc/source/how-to-run-simulations.rst

     # Launch the simulation by limiting resources visible to Flower's VCE
     hist = fl.simulation.start_simulation(
         ...
-        # Out of all CPUs and GPUs available in your system
+        # Out of all CPUs and GPUs available in your system,
         # only 8xCPUs and 1xGPUs would be used for simulation.
         ray_init_args = {'num_cpus': 8, 'num_gpus': 1}
     )